HaoweiChan/Spotify-Lofi-Generator/README.md

 python main.py upload-spotify my_playlist.json --reauth
 ```

-**Note**: For backward compatibility, the old command format still works, but the new subcommand format is recommended.

 ### Licensing Check for Existing Playlists

 You can check licensing information for previously generated playlists without regenerating them: